omerkonca/omerkonca/README.md

 ### Hi there 👋
 ## Hi, Welcome To My Github Profile 👋 👋 👋

-### I'm Ömer, im working on Android application developing.
+### I'm Ömer, im working on web application developing.
 I am sharing my projects in here.
-I usually using java programming language for Android projects.
+I usually using c# programming language for web projects.

 ## Some Coffee ☕ lots of < code />